gpoguy234/Powershell-Experiments/README.md

 localDNS-Cache-checker.ps1 - Helps show what IP addresses your computer is reaching out too - good for forensics type stuff.

-Works on Win7, but speech synthesis is better on Windows 10
+Works on Win7, but speech synthesis is better on Windows 10 (also tested on Win 2016 for the serious fans)